thesquaredev/website-staging/src/pages/home/1-banner.md

 btnUrl: /solutions
 ---

-Generate business value from unified data and deliver intelligence for IT engineers, data scientists and business users.
+Enrich your internal knowledge with external data sources.
+Find new ways to understand your data and deliver value to your customers.